10 Ransomware Examples to Stay Away From

 How Bad Rabbit works

-After being downloaded, the ransomware forcefully reboots the compute, then encrypts the files and replaces the Master Boot Record.
+After being downloaded, the ransomware forcefully reboots the computer, then encrypts the files and replaces the Master Boot Record.
 It makes the affected user buy not one, but two keys: to unlock the bootloader and the data.

 When all files are decrypted, the displayed ransom notification demands $280 paid in Bitcoin within 40 hours.
 After the deadline, the price goes up.

-7. Ryuk ransomware
+7. Ryuk Ransomware